Horizon Cloud on Microsoft Azure Architecture

 - Up to 2,000 desktop and RDSH server VMs are supported per Microsoft Azure region or subscription.

 To handle larger user environments, you can deploy multiple Horizon Cloud pods, but take care to follow the accepted guidelines for separating the pods from each other.
-For example, under some circumstances, you might deploy a single pod in two different Microsoft Azure regions, or you might be able to deploy two pods in the same subscription in the same region if the IP address space is large enough to handle multiple deployments.
+For example, under some circumstances, you might deploy two pods in two different Microsoft Azure regions, or you might be able to deploy two pods in the same subscription in the same region if the IP address space is large enough to handle multiple deployments.

 Table 5: Implementation Strategy for Horizon Cloud Pods